bullmoose20/MK-Docs/docs/defaults/show/franchise.md

 ??? abstract "Variable Lists (click to expand)"

-    * **File-Specific Template Variables** are variables available specifically for this Komet Defaults file.
+    * **File-Specific Template Variables** are variables available specifically for this Kometa Defaults file.

     ???+ warning